YimingXu1/multimodel-learning-notes/Papers/Linguistic Unit Discovery.md

 ## XNMT Toolkit

 Useful, XNMT is a sequence-to-sequence neural network toolkit which reads in a sequence of (variable-length) inputs, and then generates a different sequence of (variable-length) output.

+## Now I just focus on Image and linguistics

+### Speech-to-Image

+A S2I system learns to map images and speech to the same embedding space, ad retrieves an image using spoken captions.
+And while doing so, it uses multimodel input to discover speech units in an unsupervised manner.

+### Image-to-Speech

+Similiar to Image Caption.
+XNMT accepts image feature vectors as inputs, and generates speech units as output, which were sent to TTS.
+Four types of intermediate speed unit were tested:

+- L1-words
+- L1-phones, generated using a same-language ASR, which provides an upper bound performance
+- L2-phones from the cross-language definition of units approach
+- pseudo-phones generated using AUD